nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 <hr>

-In this post we will create a syslog server in python
+In this post we will create a syslog server in python that listens for syslogs over the network

 ## What is Syslog
 * Syslog is a standard protocol to send logs or event messages to a logs storage server